Skip to content

 Bankers rounding?

-In one line: this question usually arrives alongside Scientific Notation calculadora, Percentage calculadora, Mean (Average) calculadora.
+The useful way to think about it: this question usually arrives alongside Scientific Notation calculadora, Percentage Calculator, Mean (Average) Calculator.
 The Rounding calculadora handles the specific case above; the others cover adjacent ground.

 What is rounding?